Autism: Applied Behavior Analysis (ABA)

 - Your child’s team will consist of highly trained, dedicated, and passionate clinical staff whose priority is to provide effective services that produce clear results.

-- Data is frequently collected, reviewed, and shared with all team members, so quick decisions can be made to ensure desired changes are occurring.
+- Data is collected frequently, reviewed, and shared with all team members, so quick decisions can be made to ensure desired changes are occurring.

-- All members of your child’s team, including parents, line staff, and supervising consultants will have frequent access to tailored training that is aimed to directly benefit your child.
+- All members of your child’s team, including parents, direct support staff, and supervising consultants will have frequent access to tailored training that is aimed to directly benefit your child.

 - All goals are socially significant and focus on meaningful improvements.